positronic57/MQTT_examples_with_libmosquito/README.md

 For Pi Sense HAT support, first install *[libsetila](https://github.com/positronic57/libsetila)* library.
 Check libsetilla installation manual for the instructions.

 CMake tool is selected for building the clients from the source.
-It is an out-of-source build which requires a separate foder for the compiling process.
+It is an out-of-source build which requires a separate folder for the compiling process.
 Navigate to the project folder, create a new subfolder and jump inside:

     #mkdir build && cd build

 Execute the following command in order to create a building instructions for the release version of the binaries:

-    #cmake -DCMAKE_BUILD_TYPE=Release
+    #cmake -DCMAKE_BUILD_TYPE=Release ..

 or

-    #cmake -DCMAKE_BUILD_TYPE=Debug
+    #cmake -DCMAKE_BUILD_TYPE=Release ..

 for debug version.

 The last two commands will generate rules for building mqtt\_sub and mqtt\_pub binaries only.
 For getting mqtt_pub_sense_hat build, use additional argument -DWITH_PI_SENSE_HAT=ON:

     #cmake -DCMAKE_BUILD_TYPE=Release -DWITH_PI_SENSE_HAT=ON ..

+To include the Home Assistant example in the build, add `-DWITH_HA_EXAMPLE` as an argument of the `cmake` command.

- After Cmake will generate the build scritps, compile the clients with:
+ After Cmake generated the build scripts, compile the clients with:

      #make